p-rs/SplunkModularInputsPythonFramework/implementations/meraki/appServer/static/README.md

 2. Choose your Meraki API version
 3. Setup sourcetype/index etc….
 4. Then on the Meraki side of things you will configure to send events to the HTTP POST URL , and specify the port in the URL also :  http://yoursplunkhost:yourport/events

+## Activation Key

+You require an activation key to use this App.
+Visit http://www.baboonbones.com/#activation to obtain a free,non-expiring key

 ## Logging